 - Bring a shawl to cover your shoulders and a long skirt that covers your knees (long shorts for men) if you are planning to visit a temple (most likely you will).

-- Pack a jacket or a sweater if you are planning to go to the Hill Country.
+- Pack a jacket or a pullover if you are planning to go to the Hill Country.
 The temperature there goes down 10-15 C (50-60 F).
 It is especially cold at night and, unless you are staying at a fancy hotel, there might be no hot water.
 So layer up!
 A jacket will also be handy if you are traveling by a luxury bus.
 The AC works at full blast and you can easily catch a cold.

 - Another travel tip for Sri Lanka.
 It might sound funny, but have some toilet paper on you.
 You don’t have to bring it from your home country.
 Get a roll from a local supermarket or just grab some at the hotel.
 Roadside toilets usually don’t have toilet paper.